khantnhl/Rolling-Dice/README.md

 # Rolling-Dice
-Probability of rolling five D7 dice for a thousand times
+Probability of rolling five D7 dice for 10000 times